Dynatrace/OneAgent-SDK/README.md

 <a name="endpoints"/>

-## Common concepts: service endpoints and communication endpoints
+## Service endpoints and communication endpoints

 Dynatrace supports the idea that the same service is deployed in different environments or just multiple times with different configs.
 One such logical deployment is usually identified some sort of endpoint string, most of times an URL.
 Therefore you can have the same service (same name) with multiple service endpoints (deployed instances of the service).